theolivenbaum/resin/README.md

 # Resin
-## In a nutshell
-Resin is a in-process document database with pluggable storage engine and full-text search.
+In-process document database with pluggable storage engine and full-text search.

 ## No schema
 Your document store can contain documents with variable columns/fields.